Plant stem cell extracts vs PTT-6® vs epidermal growth factors : How they interact with our skin

 CALECIM® also recognizes the value of botanical skin care ingredients.
 For example, you’ll find aloe vera in our CALECIM® Professional Restorative Hydration Cream.
 We’ve just married the best of both worlds!

-The great advantage of using products that have mammalian stem cell conditioned media is that our human skin cells are able to decipher and act on the biochemical signals they contain.
+The great advantage of using products that have mammalian stem cell extract is that our human skin cells are able to decipher and act on the biochemical signals they contain.
 Normally our own epithelial and mesenchymal stem cells send signals to renew and heal our skin, however as we age their potency and activity diminishes.
-By using mammalian stem cell conditioned media which contain powerful growth factors such as epidermal growth factors, we can give our skin a boost of supporting proteins and skin-restoring signals in the high doses our bodies are accustomed to from when we were younger.
+By using mammalian stem cell secretions which contain powerful growth factors and exosomes such as epidermal growth factors, we can give our skin a boost of supporting proteins and skin-restoring signals in the high doses our bodies are accustomed to from when we were younger.

-CALECIM® Professional is able to deliver the promise of revolutionary stem cell technology in its skincare because of its unique source of stem cells.
-The cord lining was discovered to be a rich source of neonatal stem cells; a source that is so abundant that an effective skin care using real stem cell technology can finally be created because these young stem cells are plentiful, vigorous and are able to produce consistently quantities of high-quality growth factors and proteins that have fast-acting effects on skin.
+CALECIM® Professional is able to deliver the promise of revolutionary stem cell technology in its product range because of its unique source of stem cells.
+The cord lining was discovered to be a rich source of neonatal stem cells; a source that is so abundant that an effective skin and hair care using real stem cell technology can finally be created because these young stem cells are plentiful, vigorous and are able to produce consistently quantities of high-quality growth factors, exosomes and proteins that have fast-acting effects on skin.
 CALECIM® Professional is the first skincare line to offer skincare benefits using technology from cord lining stem cells.

 For all skincare products, high-quality active ingredients should always be able to prove effective in in-vitro tests which can explain scientifically the visible results on skin.
-In laboratory trials of CALECIM®Professional products, we’ve measured the exact thickening of the dermis — a sign of restored cell vitality — with the application of CALECIM® Professional Serum.
+In laboratory trials of CALECIM® Professional products, we’ve measured the exact thickening of the dermis — a sign of restored cell vitality — with the application of CALECIM®’s active ingredient.
 The results on a patient are firmer skin with a visible lifting effect.
-There is also in-vitro evidence that skin cells proliferate faster when exposed to CALECIM®.
-This means that skin turnover is accelerated, resulting in improved radiance and glow as new skin cells are revealed.
+There is also in-vitro evidence that skin cells proliferate faster when exposed to CALECIM® This means that skin turnover is accelerated, resulting in improved radiance and glow as new skin cells are revealed.

 Noted dermatologists have also proven the ability of CALECIM® Professional Serum to reduce redness, pain, and discomfort after laser resurfacing in independent trials.
-These results are not news to our scientists who have already witnessed the rapid healing qualities of CALECIM® in laboratory tests.
+These results are not news to our scientists who have already witnessed the rapid healing qualities of our stem cell ingredient in laboratory tests.

 CALECIM® Professional is wholly owned by CellResearchCorp, a biotech company based in Singapore that discovered an ethical process for extracting an abundant source of mammalian stem cells from the umbilical cord lining membrane (post birth).
-This discovery led CellResearchCorp. to develop and launch the CALECIM® Professional skincare line, with products containing high concentrations of powerful stem cell conditioned media.
+This discovery led CellResearchCorp. to develop and launch the CALECIM® Professional skin and hair care line, with products containing high concentrations of powerful PTT-6®, which is the mix of growth factors, exosomes and proteins secreted by our source of stem cells.
 This process has been patented in 41 territories around the world.
-Only CALECIM® Professional is licensed to use this technology for skin care applications.
+Only CALECIM® Professional is licensed to use this technology for skin and hair care applications.

 CellResearchCorp is currently undergoing USFDA trials for its technology to be used in chronic diabetic wounds.
 Cord lining stem cells, the company’s proprietary source of stem cells, are also in clinical trials within scientific collaborations around the world for the treatment of heart, cornea, brain, and liver diseases.